111 - NODE_BLOOM service bit

 66 - Strict DER signatures

-BIP: 66 source Layer: Consensus (soft fork) Title: Strict DER signatures Author: Pieter Wuille Comments-Summary: No comments yet.
-Comments-URI: https://github.com/bitcoin/bips/wiki/Comments:BIP-0066 Status: Final Type: Standards Track Created: 2015-01-10 License: BSD-2-Clause Table of ContentsAbstractCopyrightMotivationSpecificationDER encoding referenceExamplesDeploymentCompatibilityImplementationAcknowledgementsDisclosures Abstract This document specifies proposed changes to the Bitcoin transaction validity rules to restrict signatures to strict DER encoding.
+BIP: 66 source Layer: Consensus (soft fork) Title: Strict DER signatures Authors: Pieter Wuille Status: Deployed Type: Specification Assigned: 2015-01-10 License: BSD-2-Clause Table of ContentsAbstractCopyrightMotivationSpecificationDER encoding referenceExamplesDeploymentCompatibilityImplementationAcknowledgementsDisclosures Abstract This document specifies proposed changes to the Bitcoin transaction validity rules to restrict signatures to strict DER encoding.
 Copyright This BIP is licensed under the 2-clause BSD license.
 Motivation Bitcoin's reference implementation currently relies on OpenSSL for signature validation, which means it is implicitly defining Bitcoin's block validity rules.
-Unfortunately, OpenSSL is not designed for consensus-critical behaviour (it does not guarantee bug-for-bug compatibility between versions), and thus changes to it can - and have...
+Unfortunately, OpenSSL is not designed for consensus-critical behaviour (it does not guarantee bug-for-bug compatibility between versions), and thus changes to it can - and have - affected Bitcoin software.
+One specifically critical area is the encoding of signatures.
+Until recently...